 When considering Glacier National Park day hikes, this is one of the most popular hikes in the park.
 It follows the western edge of the Continental Divide providing spectacular vistas.
-This is a moderately easy trail as there is very little elevation gain for about the first 7 miles.
+This is a moderately easy trail given there is very little elevation gain for the first 7 miles.

 The trail starts off passing through a subalpine meadow with twisted subalpine fir and Engelmann spruce.
-After about ½ mile, the trail winds along a sheer cliff where you’ll get spectacular views of the Logan Creek valley, Mt Clements, Mt Oberlin, and more.
+After ½ mile or so, the trail winds along a sheer cliff where you’ll get spectacular views of the Logan Creek valley, Mt Clements, Mt Oberlin, and more.
 It continues northward through stands of subalpine fir and then emerges into alpine tundra covered with fields of wildflowers and gushing streams.
-Along here you get fantastic vistas of Heavens Peak and others.
+Along here you get fantastic vistas of Heavens Peak and other beautiful landscapes.
 The trail then climbs gently over Haystack Butte where you’ll cross barren rocky slopes and alpine meadows before it drops down into Granite Park Chalet.
-From Granite Park Chalet, it descends quickly and switch backs down through the 2003 Trapper Creek fire burn ending at The Loop.
+From Granite Park Chalet, it descends quickly and switches back down through the 2003 Trapper Creek fire burn ending at The Loop.

-The Garden Wall Trail is 11.6 miles long; however, you can choose to make it shorter by hiking in 2 to 3 miles which will take you through the wildflower section and then return to Logan Pass.
+The Garden Wall Trail is 11.6 miles long, however, you can choose to make it shorter by hiking in 2 to 3 miles through the wildflowers and then return to Logan Pass.
 Because of the popularity of the first 3 miles of this trail, there will be many hikers.
-But once you pass this 3 mile point, the number of hikers on the trail will be substantially less.
+But once you pass this 3 mile point, the number of hikers on the trail will decrease substantially.

 You can anticipate seeing a variety of wildlife along this trail.
 Mountain goats, bighorn sheep, marmots, picas, and Columbian ground squirrels to name a few.
 You may also have the opportunity to see a grizzly bear in one of the distant alpine meadows so bring your bear spray.